chrisporras/1000Genomes-PCA/README.md

 # 1000Genomes-PCA
-Repo for BIOS 26211 final project to perform PCA on 1000 Genomes Project data.
+Repo for to perform PCA and exploratory analysis on 1000 Genomes Project data.

-A collaboration between Christian Porras and Bruno Petrucci at The University of Chicago.
+Maintained by Christian Porras at the University of Chicago.

 References:
 * Novembre et al (https://www.nature.com/articles/nature07331)